Lutsenko claims 1st Tour de France victory on Stage 6 - WHIZ News

-MONT AIGOUAL, France (AP) — Kazakh rider Alexey Lutsenko won his first stage in his fifth Tour de France with a solo effort up Mont Aigoual on Thursday.
+MONT AIGOUAL, France (AP) — Kazakh rider Alexey Lutsenko earned his first stage victory in his fifth Tour de France with a solo effort up Mont Aigoual on Thursday, and Adam Yates of Britain kept the overall race lead.

-The Tour’s top contenders were still racing far behind the 27-year-old Lutsenko on the mountain when he crossed the line at the top with towering views of southern France.
+Yates and the Tour’s top contenders were still racing far behind the 27-year-old Lutsenko on the mountain when he crossed the line at the top with towering views of southern France.
+He had scouted out the final steep climb in advance of the stage, and used that knowledge to his advantage.

+Among the overall contenders, there were no changes at the top.
+Yellow-jersey wearer Yates is still three seconds ahead of Primoz Roglic from Slovenia.
+Another Slovene, Tadej Pogacar, is third, seven seconds behind Yates.

+Yates was wearing the iconic yellow jersey for the first time Thursday.
+He inherited it from Julian Alaphilippe on Wednesday after the French rider was handed a time penalty that stripped him of the race lead.
+Alaphilippe broke racing rules by taking a drinks bottle near the end of Stage 5, a violation for which he was docked 20 seconds, putting Yates in yellow.
+Yates is the ninth Briton to wear the famed jersey since the first, Tom Simpson, wore it for a day in 1962.

 Lutsenko was among a group of eight breakaway riders that surged ahead of the main pack on the 191-kilometer (119-mile) Stage 6.
 The stage sped southwest from the start town of Le Teil in southern France.